Homology torsion growth and Mahler measure: Introduction

 \subsection{Sequence of converging subgroups}

 Theorem \ref{T3} guarantees there is a sequence of subgroups $\Gamma_s\subset \BZ^n$ of finite index such that

 In the case when $M$ is a torsion module, half of the proof of Theorem \ref{T1} in \cite{Schmidt} is to construct such a sequence.
 The construction is long and difficult.
 In Section \ref{last} (see Theorem \ref{T8}) we give new sequences $\Gamma_s$ that work for both torsion and non-torsion modules.
 The proof is probably simpler, because we are able to use a result of Bombieri and Zannier \cite{Zannier,BMZ} on irreducibility of lacunary polynomials which was conjectured before by Schinzel, and a result of Lawton on approximation of Mahler measure which was a conjecture of Boyd.
 The methods and results of Section \ref{last} are independent of the other parts and give an independent proof of ``half" of Theorem \ref{T3} (or Theorem \ref{T1}), namely that the left hand side of the identity of Theorem \ref{T3} is greater than or equal to the right hand side.
-While writing this paper I was informed by Raimbault \cite{Ri} that he gets an independent result similar to Theorem \ref{T8} of Section \ref{last} by modifying the sequences in \cite{Schmidt}.